NevenNabil/Alx_GP_EventPulse/README.md

    - JavaScript is the primary programming language used for web development.
 It's used for both client-side & server-side development.

 2. React:
    - React is a JavaScript library for building user interfaces.
-It's widely used for creating single-page applications (SPAs) and dynamic web interfaces.
+It's widely used for creating single-page applications (SPAs) & dynamic web interfaces.

 3. React Router:
    - React Router is a library for routing in React applications.
 It allows developers to manage navigation and URL changes in a React application.